Women Hold 12.8% of U.S. Patents. They Make Up 30% of the STEM Workforce.

 Scan research repos

 Connect faculty GitHub repos or internal GitLab instances.
-The scanner identifies patentable implementations from code that would otherwise go unprotected.
+The scanner identifies distinctive implementations from code that would otherwise go unprotected.

 Structured disclosures, not blank forms